What is Sexual Misconduct?

 How do I get confidential support?

 Confidential disclosure does not generate a Title IX report or criminal report, unless the disclosing party specifically requests that a report be filed.
 Confidential assistance is available any time regardless of when the incident occurred.
-Additional resources can be found within the full Policy.
+Additional resources can be found within Appendix E of the full Policy .

 How do I file a report?

 Individuals may report information on their own behalf or on behalf of another.
-A report may be made, verbally or in writing (including the online by bringing the matter to the attention of: Title IX Director; Deputy Title IX Coordinators; FSUPD; or any additional Responsible Employees.
+A report may be made, verbally or in writing (including online) by bringing the matter to the attention of: Title IX Director; Deputy Title IX Coordinators; FSUPD; or any additional Responsible Employees.
 There is no time limit for an Affected Party to make a Title IX report, but it may be more difficult to conduct a thorough investigation after an extended period of time.
-See Section IX of the full Policy.
+See Section IX of the full Policy .

 Can I file a report online?